KoStard/HermesCLI/README.md

 Hermes supports various command-line options:

-- `--model`: Specify the AI model to use (e.g., claude, gemini, openai)
+- `--model`: Specify the AI model to use (e.g., claude-sonnet-3.5, gemini, openai)
 - `--prompt`: Provide an initial prompt directly
 - `--prompt-file`: Use a file containing the initial prompt
 - `--append` or `-a`: Append the AI's response to a specified file